urbit/archaeology-factor/urb/zod/pub/docs/dev/hoon/leap-in/subscriptions.md

 We have two kinds of cards here:  we `%peer` to start a subscription, and we `%pull` to stop it.
-Both of these are "forward" moves that may receive a response, so they need a wire, which is what gets pushed onto the duct.
-They also need a target, which is a pair of an urbit and an app name.  `%peer` needs a path on that app to subscribe too.  `%pull` doesn't need this, because its semantics are to cancel any subscriptions coming over this duct.
+Both of these are "forward" moves that may receive a response, so they need a wire to tack onto the duct before they pass it on.
+They also need a target, which is a pair of an urbit and an app name.
+Additionally, `%peer` needs a path on that app to subscribe too.  `%pull` doesn't need this, because its semantics are to cancel any subscriptions coming over this duct.
 If your bone and wire are the same as